jslota/CWD_serum_miRNA/README.md

 # CWD_serum_miRNA
-Analysis of serum miRNA abundance on elk with chronic wasting disease
+Analysis of serum miRNA abundance in elk with chronic wasting disease